sfan5/spk/README.md

 spk
 ===

-.spk Archive Format and spk archiving utility
+The spk archiving format is a developer-friendly(read: easy to use, even without libspk) for archiving files and directories.